-Aetna's website aetna.com may contain additional information which may help you determine the cost of a service or supply.
+The custom website aetnastateofmaine.com may contain additional information which may help you determine the cost of a service or supply.
 Log on to Aetna Navigator to access the "Estimate the Cost of Care" feature.
 Within this feature, view our "Cost of Care" and "Member Payment Estimator" tools, or contact our Customer Service Department for assistance.